Defence of democracy and neutrality

 Swiss Federal Constition, revision adopted by the popular vote April 18th 1999

 In 2023 Switzerland commemorated the founding constitution of 1848.
-This year, in 2024 there are three anniverseries comemmorating Swiss resistance and defence of neutrality:
+This year, in 2024, there are three anniverseries commemorating Swiss resistance and defence of neutrality:

 - 150 years since the fundamental revision of the Swiss constitution in 1874.